shortland/Starcraft-2-Clan-Roster/README.md

 # Starcraft-2-Clan-Roster

+# Most of the end points are deprecated on Blizzards end.
+This project needs to be updated.

 Visualize on the web, your clan’s roster; with member info such as league, race, w/l ratio, etc…

-We've rewritten the entire roster, most of the data is now grabbed through Blizzards OAuth System.
-Will update repo when it's "mostly done"